The Algebraist: Plot summary

-which is largely ruled by the Mercatoria, a complex feudal hierarchy, with a religious zeal to rid the galaxy of artificial intelligences, which were blamed for a previous war.
+which is primarily ruled by the Mercatoria, a complex feudal hierarchy with a religious zeal to rid the galaxy of artificial intelligences, which were blamed for a previous war.

-The central character is the human Fassin Taak who is a "Slow Seer" at the Court of the Nasqueron Dwellers.
+The central character is the human Fassin Taak, a "Slow Seer" at the Court of the Nasqueron Dwellers.
 The Nasqueron's star system has been cut off from the rest of Mercatoria civilization because their portal (the only means of faster than light travel) was destroyed by the Beyonders.
-The Beyonders are a large fleet of space marauders who originated from the fringes of the galaxy.
-The local Mercatoria adherents await the delivery of a wormhole connection from a neighboring system via sub-lightspeed travel.
+The Beyonders are a large fleet of space marauders originating from the galaxy's fringes.
+The local Mercatoria adherents await the delivery of a wormhole connection from a neighbouring system via sub-lightspeed travel.

 The Nasqueron Dwellers are an advanced and ancient civilisation of non-humanoids who inhabit gas giants.
-They lead an almost anarchic existence based on kudos, and inhabit the majority of gas-giant planets in the galaxy.
-They are the only major species outside the control of the Mercatoria, being rumoured to possess devastating defensive weaponry.
-Dweller societies try not to get involved with "Quick" species, those with sentient beings who experience life at around the speed human beings experience it.
+They lead an almost anarchic existence based on kudos and occupy the majority of gas giant planets in the galaxy.
+They are the only major species outside the control of the Mercatoria, and they are rumoured to possess devastating defensive weaponry.
+Dweller societies try not to get involved with "Quick" species: those with sentient beings who experience life at around the speed human beings do.
 Dwellers are one of the "Slow" species who experience life at a much slower rate.
 Dweller individuals live for millions of years, and the species has existed for billions of years, long before the foundation of the Mercatoria.
-Slow Seers like Taak are a dynasty of researchers who attempt to glean information from the Dwellers' vast but disorganised libraries of knowledge.
-They do it in part by artificially slowing their metabolisms to better communicate with the Dwellers.
+Slow Seers like Taak are a dynasty of researchers who attempt to glean information from the Dwellers' vast but disorganised knowledge libraries.
+They do it partly by artificially slowing their metabolisms to better communicate with the Dwellers.